dropseed/plain/bolt-dev/README.md

 }
 ```

-Then in the "Run and Debug" tab, you can click the green arrow next to "Bolt: Attach to Django" to start the debugger.
+Then in the "Run and Debug" tab, you can click the green arrow next to "Plain: Attach to Django" to start the debugger.

 In your terminal is should tell you it was attached, and when you hit a breakpoint you'll see the debugger information in VS Code.
 If Django's runserver reloads, you'll be prompted to reattach by clicking the green arrow again.